-Corporation's name Business number Tax year end Year Month Day Canadian Niagara Power Inc. 87249 8225 RC0002 2020-12-31

-General Index of Financial Information Notes to the financial statements

-15. Pandemic response

-On March 11 2020, the World Health Organization characterized the outbreak of a strain of the novel coronavirus ("COVID-19") as a pandemic which has resulted in a series of public health and emergency measures that have been put in place to combat the spread of the virus.
+Corporation's name Business number Tax year end Year Month Day Canadian Niagara Power Inc. 87249 8225 RC0002 2020-12-31 General Index of Financial Information Notes to the financial statements 15.
+Pandemic response On March 11 2020, the World Health Organization character: ized the outbreak of a strain of the novel coronavirus ("COVID-19") as a pander mic which has resulted in a series of public health and emergency measure res that have been put in place to combat the spread of the virus.
+The durat put in place to combat the spread of the virus.
 The duration and impact of COVID-19 is unknown at this time and it is not possible to reliably estimate the impact that the length and severity of these developments will have on the financial results and condition of the Corporation in future periods.